 In Units 5-9, we will concentrate on "Representations and Enactments" of specific minority groups in historical and contemporary television texts: African Americans, Asian Americans, Latino/as, indigenous people, and LGBT people.
 In this section of the course, students will be expected to become knowledgeable about the specific issues involved with the mass media representation of each group, and also will be expected to apply the critical lenses learned in Units 1-4, especially those from the field of performance studies, to the texts and groups that we discuss.
 In Unit 10, we turn from television to social media, learning "Critical Frameworks" for comprehending how social media networks are sites of performance, and how all users adopt personas and identities when they participate in social media platforms.

 In Units 11-13, we will analyze how race and ethnicity, gender and sexuality, and socioeconomic class are expressed, defined, and performed on social media sites.

-Final Exam: Wednesday, August 9, 2017 from 1 to 4 p.m.
+Final Exam: Wednesday, August 8 from 1 p.m. – 4 p.m.
 (Final exam date is tentative; subject to change by professor)

 Register/Add Deadline: TBD (Pacific Time)